Optimizing thermodynamic trajectories using evolutionary and gradient-based reinforcement learning: Evolutionary learning dynamics (gradient-free)

 We next perform the first step of evolutionary learning dynamics.
 We keep the 25 generation-1 networks whose trajectories have the largest $\eta$, and we discard the rest.
 We create 75 new networks by drawing uniformly from the set of 25, each time ``mutating'' all weights $w$ and biases $b$: for each weight or bias we draw a random number $\delta$ from a Gaussian distribution with zero mean and unit variance, and update the weight or bias as $w \to w + \epsilon \delta$ or $b \to b + \epsilon \delta$, where $\epsilon=0.05$ is an evolutionary learning rate.

 The new population of the 25 best generation-1 networks and their 75 mutant offspring constitute generation 2.
 We simulate those 100 networks for $K$ steps, producing the distribution of efficiencies shown in \f{fig2}(a).
 Continuing this alternation of evolutionary dynamics (retaining and mutating the best networks of the current generation) and physical dynamics (using the new generation of networks to generate a set of trajectories) gives rise to networks able to propagate increasingly efficient trajectories [\f{fig2}(a)].
-After about 100 generations, we obtain networks whose efficiencies are equal to that of the Carnot cycle to within four decimal places.
+After about 100 generations, we obtain networks whose efficiencies are equal to that of the Carnot cycle (to within four decimal places).
 Inspection of the trajectories corresponding to these values of $\eta$ show that they indeed form Carnot cycles; see \f{fig2}(b).

 Several features of this learning process are notable.
-In learning to maximize the efficiency of a thermodynamic trajectory networks have learned to propagate cycles, as opposed to non-closed trajectories in $P$-$V$ space, because cycles lead in general to larger efficiencies.
-The Carnot cycle has no absolute scale associated with it, meaning the Carnot cycle on two heat engines with two distinct total volumes are equivalent; however, this is not true for the Stirling cycle or the discretized approximations of the Carnot cycle.
-Given the fixed step sizes permitted for the processes in Table 1, networks have learned to enact the size of a cycle that allows the best approximation of the Carnot cycle.
+In learning to maximize the efficiency of a thermodynamic trajectory, networks have learned to propagate cycles, as opposed to non-closed trajectories in $P$-$V$ space, because cycles lead in general to larger efficiencies.
+As the thermal efficiency of the Carnot cycle, defined as

+is independent of volume, the Carnot cycle has no absolute scale associated with it, meaning the Carnot cycle on two heat engines with two distinct total volumes are equivalent.
+However, this is not true for the Stirling, Otto, or the discretized approximations of the Carnot cycles, whose thermal efficiencies can be simply derived using the \eqq{eq:eff_calc} with the processes in Tab. \ref{tab:action} \c{Callen_1985} and are defined as